vberry/ChessOpeningsTraining/doc/infos.md

 # NOTES
 - on peut créer des contraintes d'unicité : il faut faire ça sur les noeuds représentant des positions:
 *Create unique node property constraints to ensure that property values are unique for all nodes with a specific label.
-Adding the unique constraint, implicitly adds an index on that property.*
+Adding the unique constraint, implicitly adds an index on that property.* Example:
 `CREATE CONSTRAINT FOR (n:Movie) REQUIRE (n.title) IS UNIQUE`

 - Create indexes on one or more properties for all nodes that have a given label.
-Indexes are used to increase search performance : `CREATE INDEX FOR (m:Movie) ON (m.released)`
+Indexes are used to increase search performance.
+Example: `CREATE INDEX FOR (m:Movie) ON (m.released)`

 -